-It’s best to use your business name as your domain to help visitors avoid confusion when they’re trying to find you online.
+It’s best to use your business name as your domain to help visitors avoid confusion when trying to find you online.

-For example, .org is great for any kind of organization, meanwhile .com is perfect for commercial websites, but can be used on virtually any kind of site.
+Your business should also choose the appropriate domain extension for your address.
+The different TLD’s (eg.: .xyz, .net) all have different associations.
+For example, .org is great for any kind of organization, meanwhile .com is perfect for commercial websites, but can be used on virtually any type of site.